poridhioss/dockyard/README.md

 ---

-**Current Focus**: Lab 01 is complete and working.
-Ready to proceed with Lab 02 implementation when needed.
+**Current Focus**: Lab 02 is complete with container stop functionality.
+Ready to proceed with Lab 03 (Container Exec) implementation when needed.